maximilionus/lucidglyph/README.md

    - Stem-darkening fallback through emboldening.
 This rule compensates the lack of stem-darkening on very small glyph sizes (caused by [#9](https://github.com/maximilionus/lucidglyph/issues/9)) by utilizing the built-in emboldening feature of Fontconfig.
+It is important to note that there is a significant chance that some software may not support this feature.

    - Reject usage of "Droid Sans" family for Japanese and Chinese characters and force the environment to use other fonts.
 Stem-darkening does not work